rmind/libqsbr/README.md

-# Quiescent-State-Based Reclamation (QSBR)
+# Quiescent-State-Based Reclamation

-QSBR is a synchronisation mechanism which can be used for efficient memory reclamation (garbage collection) in multi-threaded environment.
+Quiescent-State-Based Reclamation (QSBR) is a synchronisation mechanism which can be used for efficient memory reclamation (garbage collection) in multi-threaded environment.
 Conceptually it is very similar to the read-copy-update (RCU) mechanism.

 QSBR is simpler, more lightweight and faster than RCU.
 However, unlike RCU, it requires *each* thread to register and manually indicate the quiescent